Apple iPad Air (2020) full review

 Design & colours

-As a result the new iPad Air actually looks confusingly similar to the iPad Pro, with the same slim and thin design.
+As a result the new iPad Air actually looks confusingly similar to the iPad Pro 11in, with the same slim and thin design.

-The iPad Air is available in colours other than the Space Grey and silver of the iPad Pro models.
-You can get the iPad Air in Rose Gold, Green and Sky Blue.
+One area where the Pro and Air diverge is in the liveries available.
+The iPad Pro 11in is offered in the more sedate Space Grey and Silver hues, while the Air adds Rose Gold, Green and Sky Blue to the options.
 There are of course matching protective covers in complementing colours: Deep Navy, Cypress Green and Citrus Pink - in addition to black and white.

 Which is faster?